 However, it does not mean that searchability, accessibility and usability issues regarding Flash websites have been resolved.
 Flash is an important tool and has a role in web presentations but should rarely be the format of choice for entire websites.

 Indexing Flash better does not mean indexing Flash well.
 By design there is very little text within a Flash site for the search engines to read.
 Moreover, you have little control over how the website will appear in the SERPs (and often, it won’t be pretty).
+You can visit here for best web design services in Singapore.

 There is no jumping inside a Flash movie.
 Google reading more into Flash does not mean it can overcome one of its main usability drawbacks – the fact that most flash websites are on a single URL or have a limited URL structure.
 You cannot link to a specific point within a Flash site.
 So even if Google knows that somewhere within your site there is something a user wants to see, it has no way of sending her there.